 The Australian Photographic Judges Association 2014-2021

-The need for the training of photography judges for clubs had a history going back to the 1880’s and in recent history the first training days for judges in Victoria took place under the guidance of Peter Hunter at the old Kodak plant in Elizabeth St., Coburg in 1971.
-Between then and until 2014 one day judging workshops were irregularly carried out.
+The need for the training of photography judges for clubs had a history going back to the 1880s and in recent history, the first training days for judges in Victoria took place under the guidance of Peter Hunter at the old Kodak plant in Elizabeth St., Coburg in 1971.
+Between then and until 2014 judging workshops were irregularly carried out.

 In 2012 with the support of the VAPS committee and in particular Peter Kewley, a 100-page publication “Judging Photographs” written by Paul Robinson was launched on the 19 May at the VAPS Convention at Ballarat University.
 The manual influenced thought about the skill of judging photographs.

-As a result of the book Paul Robinson and the current APS and VAPS President at the time, Ron Speed, discussed the training of judges at the 2014 VAPS Convention in Geelong and together undertook to formalise the training of judges.
-A Business Plan was made during July and an Advisory Board Formed comprising Peter Kewley, Tuck Leong, Jim Weatherill, Dr Alfred Zommers, Ian Rolfe, Ron Speed and Paul Robinson.
-Model Rules, Position Descriptions, Fees and training levels were implemented and the Australian Photographic Judges Association was formed on 16 Nov 2014.
+As a result of the book Paul Robinson and the current APS and VAPS President at the time, Ron Speed discussed the training of judges at the 2014 VAPS Convention in Geelong and together undertook to formalise the training of judges.
+A Business Plan was made during July and an Advisory Board was formed comprising Peter Kewley, Tuck Leong, Jim Weatherill, Dr. Alfred Zommers, Ian Rolfe, Ron Speed, and Paul Robinson.
+Model Rules, Position Descriptions, Fees, and training levels were implemented and the Australian Photographic Judges Association was formed on 16 Nov 2014.

 The APJA aims to promote the interests of photographic judging by aiding all or any of the following to continually improve the quality of the practice of photographic judging.
-This is carried out by conducting seminars, training workshops, group discussions, attending exhibitions, providing reference material, offering mentoring schemes, conducting and recommending personal development in the discipline and gain feedback about judging activities.
+This is carried out by conducting seminars, training workshops, group discussions, attending exhibitions, providing reference material, offering mentoring schemes, conducting and recommending personal development in the discipline, and gaining feedback about judging activities.

 A website was built by Ron Cork and redevelopment took place during 2020-21 by Lyn Haywood.
 Training modules have been written and at least three seminars along with workshops have been conducted each year since 2015.
 The seminars have been conducted with guest speakers from academia, AIPP, PSA and from within the association.